3 Must-Follow Social Media Policies for Nonprofits

 According to a Weggener Edstrom study, 55 percent of those who engage with nonprofits via social media have been inspired to take further action.
 What does this mean to your organization?
-Even if you have a social media presence, you should take some time to dial in your strategy.
+Even if you have a social media presence, you should take some time to dial in your social media policy for your nonprofit.

 No matter if you’re new to social media or an avid tweeter, it’s always good to define how your organization should represent itself online.
 Defining guidelines for your social media presence will enable you to make quick decisions, take advantage of timely opportunities, and allow you to create deeper engagement with your social community.